Leicester City vs Liverpool: TV channel, stream, kick-off time, odds & match preview

 |Forwards

-Adam Lallana, Nathaniel Clyne and Adam Bogdan are all long-term absentees for Liverpool.
+Liverpool could have a problem at centre-back, where Dejan Lovren and Joel Matip are both doubts.
+Emre Can, who has filled in there in the past, will also have to be assessed.

-Danny Ings could be involved after a knee injury but youngsters Harry Wilson and Ovie Ejaria will represent the Under-23 side on Monday night instead.
+Adam Lallana, Nathaniel Clyne and Adam Bogdan are all long-term absentees and Sadio Mane is suspended, but Danny Ings made his return on Tuesday night.

-Potential starting XI: Ward; Alexander-Arnold, Gomez, Lovren, Moreno; Grujic, Henderson, Wijnaldum; Oxlade-Chamberlain, Solanke, Woodburn.
+Potential starting XI: Mignolet; Gomez, Matip, Lovren, Moreno; Can, Henderson, Coutinho; Salah, Sturridge, Firmino.

 BETTING & MATCH ODDS